 Dear PWNKala,

-This happens all over the world, when people have secure jobs.
-My friend, who worked for a local authority in the UK, did not want to learn how to use a computer as he had only 3 years for his retirement.
-He told me that there was something in it (monetary benefit) for him, he was not going to do more than what he was doing.
-So, management have to decide to get rid of such people by offering them incentive to leave.
+This happens all over the world when people have secure jobs.
+My friend, who worked for a local authority in the UK, did not want to learn how to use a computer as he had only 3 years left until his retirement.
+He told me that there was a monetary benefit for him, and he was not going to do more than what he was already doing.
+Therefore, management had to decide to get rid of such people by offering them incentives to leave.

 From United Kingdom